Hatherop: Prehistoric era

+Middle ages

+An estate dates back to 1066 which was owned by successive Earls of Salisbury, one of whom was William Devereux.
+At the time of the Domesday Book, Hatherop (along with Eastleach Turville), were recorded as landholdings of Devereux, whose overlord was Roger de Lacy.
+It had a population of 47 families.

+According to A History of the County of Somerset,[William Longespée] appears to have contemplated the foundation of a house of Carthusian monks at Hatherop in Gloucestershire, and had not only located there some monks, but had formally conveyed to them a small estate in Chelwood.The monks soon relocated to Hinton Priory.

+Hatherop had three mills on the river Coln.
+At least two were used in fulling.

+17th century onwards

 The village and parish adjoin the parkland of Williamstrip, a 17th-century country house that was the seat of Michael Hicks Beach, the first Earl St Aldwyn.

-Hatherop Castle dates from the sixteenth or seventeenth century, but was partly rebuilt by the architect Henry Clutton for Baron de Mauley in 1850–56.
-The building is now a school.
-Clutton also rebuilt the Church of England parish church of Saint Nicholas for the same client in 1854–55.

 The architect and builder Richard Pace built Severalls as a rectory for the parish in 1833.
 Letchmere, a set of cottages built in 1856, was later converted into a rectory and Severalls became a private house.

+The architect Henry Clutton also rebuilt the Church of England parish church of Saint Nicholas for Baron de Mauley in 1854–55.

 The 3850 acre Hatherop Estate was acquired by the trustees of the Ernest Cook Trust in 2002 from the Bazley family, who had owned the estate for more than 130 years.
 Following the death of Sir Thomas Bazley in 1996, his children were very keen to retain the community of the estate and avoid breaking it up.
 They said at the time: "One of the main factors in our decision to sell the estate to the Ernest Cook Trust is our wish to preserve the estate for future generations.
 We feel that selling to the Ernest Cook Trust is the best way to maintain its special character, as well as retaining the unspoilt nature of the villages of Eastleach and Hatherop, which our father valued so much."